impactdotcom/impactdotcom.github.io/_posts/news/2015-02-17-19-starups-to-get-100-000-eur-each-and-accelerating-services-from-impact.md

 Arnaldo Muñoz, Director de ISDI Barcelona (Instituto Superior para el Desarrollo de Internet) commented: _“As part of our path in the digital learning field we designed with b-ventures the Impact Accelerator program for European startups.
 At MIB (Master en Internet Business) we offered our work space to startups to create a virtuous circle and knowledge-sharing between companies.
 It is a natural thing we see at MIB where 20% of participants create their own startup and 60% end up working in the digital space"_.

 Simona Torre, General Manager of b-ventures commented _“All the selected projects proved to be outstanding in terms of quality of the team (mastery, skills, fluency) and in terms of worth and attractiveness of the business ideas behind.
 An important criteria in the selection process was the readiness of a prototype already developed by using components of FIWARE European digital technologies.
-Startups joining IMPACT programme will count on Buongiorno’s (and b-ventures)’ 15 years of expertise in the mobile ecosystem and its international connections to support the growth of their projects”_.
+Startups joining IMPACT programme will count on Buongiorno’s (and b-ventures)’ 15 years of expertise in the mobile ecosystem and its international connections to support the growth of their projects”_ .

-Filippo Renga IMPACT’s mentor and Professor of Politecnico di Milano added: “I_t is a great pleasure to be part of this international project that involves entrepreneurs from across Europe.
-Being able to stimulate a sustainable business growth is one of the most important challenges facing today's European economic system_"
+Filippo Renga IMPACT’s mentor and Professor of Politecnico di Milano added: _“It is a great pleasure to be part of this international project that involves entrepreneurs from across Europe.
+Being able to stimulate a sustainable business growth is one of the most important challenges facing today's European economic system"_ .

 Startups having participated in the training expressed their contentment with many enthusiastic comments published via Twitter or Facebook.
 Here is one of them: